-The Trans Adriatic Pipeline (TAP) AG and the Bodossaki Foundation announce the beginning of their collaboration to identify, prepare, implement and monitor social and environmental initiatives (SEI) in Greece.
+In 2017, the Trans Adriatic Pipeline (TAP) AG and the Bodossaki Foundation announced the beginning of their collaboration to identify, prepare, implement and monitor social and environmental initiatives (SEI) in Greece.

 As a good neighbour and “pipeline of good energy,” TAP continues supporting its host communities – now with the Bodossaki Foundation as its valued partner.
 The Bodossaki Foundation is one the most respected public-benefit organisations in Greece.
 As such, it brings to the partnership extensive experience and many years of expertise in planning, assessing, implementing and monitoring social, educational and environmental activities.

 The initiatives underway or about to be implemented via the TAP-Bodossaki Foundation collaboration are part of TAP’s overall SEI programme, with a budget of 32m euros.
 Initiatives will focus on projects that:

 – support improved quality of life for communities located along the pipeline route

 – enhance the livelihoods of people living in these communities